 (Thinking about it now, I probably should have then gone into those communities like scrapbooking, fitness, new parents and post in forums there and find blogs to contribute articles to about how the app can help them.)

-Aaanndd that’s basically it.
-Notice how you don’t have to spend a ton of money on advertising or marketing if you build something that solves a pain (even if its small) and people are actively looking for a solution to that problem.
+And that’s basically it.
+Notice how the first step is building something that solves a pain (even if its small) and people are actively looking for a solution to that problem.